ibm-cloud-docs/databases-for-mysql/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `byte` |
 | `Segment By` | `Service instance` |
-{: caption="Table 37.
-Used memory for an instance metric metadata" caption-side="top"}
+{: caption="Table 36: Used memory for an instance metric metadata" caption-side="top"}

 ### WAL logs used bytes
 {: #ibm_databases_for_mysql_wal_used_bytes}

-how much wal log file uses, in bytes
+How much wal log file uses, in bytes

 | Metadata | Description |
 |----------|-------------|